 Every half-day absence from school is classified by the school as either authorised or unauthorised.
 This is why information about the cause of any absence is always required from parents/carers.
-At Royal Cross Primary School, we will always work with parents (and other agencies, as appropriate) to understand the reasons underlying absence.
+As a school, we will always work with parents (and other agencies, as appropriate) to understand the reasons underlying absence.